Bethlehem Catholic High School – A Look at the Past

 The summer of 2013 saw many additions and renovations.
 New computers were installed in the two computer labs, the distance learning labs, and some of the administrative offices.
 New energy efficient lighting was installed in the academic hallways, a project that had begun with the replacement of the lighting in the cafeteria in the summer of 2012.
 The Band room was renovated, adding Internet access, a computer and SmartBoard system.
 State-of-the-art chemistry and computer labs are planned for 2014.

-School Profile Principal: Mr. John P. Petruzzelli CEEB Code: 390309 School Profile: 2014-2015 Bethlehem Catholic High School is a four-year co-educational Catholic high school supervised by the Allentown Diocese Department of Education.
-Bethlehem Catholic High School is accredited by the Middle States…
+School Profile Principal: Dr. Dean Donaher CEEB Code: 390309 Bethlehem Catholic High School is a four-year co-educational Catholic high school supervised by the Diocese of Allentown Department of Education.
+Bethlehem Catholic High School is accredited by the Middle States Association of Colleges…

 Bethlehem Catholic High School 2133 Madison Avenue Bethlehem, PA 18017-4699 From the West Take 78 East to Route 22 East.
 Take Route 512 exit.
 At the end of the exit ramp, turn left and proceed to the third traffic light.
 Turn left…